Ktyby/event-calendar/README.md

 For delete event, you need running function window.mainModules.deleteEvent(currentId).

-currentId - id of the event that the needed edit.
+currentId - id of the event that the needed delete.

 For showing list events, you need running function window.mainModules.showListEventsFromRange(range, date, interval).